 Hemp vs. Synthetic Fabrics

 The main drawback of synthetic fabrics is that they are non-biodegradable and are derived from fossil fuels.
-While hemp fabric offers an eco-friendly alternative for clothing that does not harm the environment.
+Hemp fabric offers an eco-friendly alternative for clothing that does not harm the environment.
 Additionally, the quality of carbon sequestration makes hemp fabric a champion in the race of fabrics.
 It can fight against climate change, whereas synthetic fabric contributes significantly to carbon emissions during its production.

 Innovations in Hemp Fabric